Understanding Bitcoin Trading Algorithms

 While Bitcoin trading algorithms offer significant advantages, they are not without risks:

-• Market Volatility: During increased volatility, even the most optimal algorithm may fail to handle Bitcoin’s notoriously high price swings adequately.
+• Market Volatility: During increased volatility, even the most optimal algorithm may fail to adequately handle Bitcoin’s notoriously high price swings.
 You can lose more money than you bargained for if the market suddenly changes, as when the news hits.

 • Over-Optimization: Backtesting has uses, but optimizing too much could have negative consequences.
 Some traders become highly dependent on particular historical circumstances because they alter their algorithms excessively based on past data.
 Consequently, the system can do well in simulations but not adjust to market fluctuations.